Get Early Access to the Vital AI Development Kit.

 The Early Access program runs from April 23rd until June 30th, 2015 with a finalized release thereafter.

 With multiple data analysis modules, Vital AI enables various types of Artificial Intelligence.

 With machine learning, you can categorize data or make numerical predictions.

 With Natural Language Processing, you can categorize text, extract entities (names of people, places, organizations, and things), extract sentiment, extract relationships.

 With graph analysis, including social network analysis, you can determine important items and people in networks.

-Using logical inference, you can use rules in infer new insights from your data.
+Using logical inference, you can use rules and infer new insights from your data.